TLabAltoh/TLabWebViewVR-OculusIntegration-2022/README.md

 <!-- For Unity-WebView -->
 ```

-	- However, this is not recommended for Unity 2022.1.* and later.
+However, this is not recommended for Unity 2022.1.* and later.
 	Adding this caused a problem with the manifest file not being properly configured at build time.
 	It is recommended not to add these items to Android Custom Manifest after Unity 2022.1.*.
 (Creating Custom Manifest itself is not a problem)

-- Android Custom Manifest Issue 2
+### Android Custom Manifest Issue 2

-	- When specifying OpenXR as the XR plugin provider, a part of the manifest is forcibly deleted and an error occurs in WebView.
+When specifying OpenXR as the XR plugin provider, a part of the manifest is forcibly deleted and an error occurs in WebView.
 Therefore, it is recommended to specify Oculus as the plugin provider.

 ```xml
 <!-- Error: net::ERR_CACHE_MISS -->
 <uses-permission android:name="ANDROID.PERMISSION.INTERNET"/> <!-- Missing !! -->
 ```

-- The policy has been changed to manage libraries in the repository as submodules.
+### The policy has been changed to manage
+libraries in the repository as submodules

 - Commit ``` f26c332 ``` If you cloned the project before, please clone the repository again.
 - Use ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.

 ## Requirements
 - Unity Editor: 2022.3.19f1